 Simplify your smoothies!

-I see a ton of people that get really bloated from their smoothies, and it’s normally because their digestive system just isn’t strong enough to be eating and digesting so many different foods at once, as it requires so many different digestive enzymes.
-Sometimes adding foods that have been cooked down, like a compote can be helpful too, so it’s not just a bunch of frozen fruit.
+A ton of people get really bloated just from their smoothies.
+This is normally because their digestive system just isn’t strong enough to handle eating and digesting so many different foods at once, as it requires so many different digestive enzymes.
+Sometimes, adding foods that have been cooked down, like a compote, can be helpful, too.
 You could also add warm tea, or avoid adding ice to keep the smoothie at room temperature, making it easier to digest.

 Eat with the seasons

-Anyone experiencing a cold and wet winter season should avoid introducing a lot of cold or dampening foods to the digestive tract.
-In cold weather we produce more mucous because we are combating more colds, and having a lot of cold and damp foods encourages the production of even more mucous.
-So, we want to add foods that have warming elements, or that have heat to them.
+Anyone experiencing a cold and wet winter season should avoid a lot of cold or dampening foods.
+In cold weather, we produce more mucous because we are combating more colds, and having a lot of cold and damp foods encourages the production of even more mucous.
+So, we want to add foods that have warming elements or that have heat to them.
 That can be as simple as adding ginger or cinnamon.
-A great example is a chai tea, it makes you actually feel physically warm after because you’ve had a bit of cardamom and nutmeg and these things that have a warming effect on the body.
+A great example is chai tea.
+It makes you actually feel physically warm after you’ve had a bit of cardamom and nutmeg, and these things that have a warming effect on the body.